 I wrote an article about how to prevent rowing butt pain and you can use workout gloves if you are concerned with blisters.

-The footrests comfortably fit any shoe size and the oversized straps adjust quickly and easily over your shoe.
+The footrests have pivoting pedals so you can adjust your heel/foot orientation.
+They comfortably fit any shoe size and the oversized adjustable nylon foot straps adjust quickly and easily over your shoe.

 You can fold the RW500 by following these two very easy steps: